-New 2021 Mercedes EQA electric SUV previewed in exclusive images
+New 2021 Mercedes EQA electric crossover arrives with 302-mile range

-When it arrives, the EQA will be unique in the premium segment as the only fully electric compact crossover.
-Competitors from Audi and BMW are still years away from production – and the Tesla Model Y is still yet to make it onto UK shores – so Mercedes will hope to steal a march on its rivals by diving into the segment first.
+This is the new Mercedes EQA.
+It’s the first compact premium electric crossover on the market - competitors from Audi and BMW are still years away from production - so Mercedes hopes it will steal a march on its rivals by diving into the segment first.

 This design theme will continue over a range of future EQ models, including the upcoming seven-seat EQB SUV and the EQS saloon.
 Mercedes’s design chief, Gordon Wagner, commented: “The EQ brand obviously needs a purpose-made language.
-We showed that with the EQS concept car we revealed last year.
+We showed that with the EQS concept car.

 “That shows our language and, when it comes to EQA and EQB, of course, they will share that language and they will share a family resemblance within EQ.
 They will carry the EQ form identity with a similar face and integration of the grille and headlights we have shown on many cars already.”